Skip to content

 | Gardening

-Jasmine with Cici Ten or eleven years ago (now 25 years ago, Ed.), shortly after we moved onto our own acre in the country, I began to hear the phrase “chicken tractor.”
-Of course, if you do not know what this is already, the image it probably conjures up is one of a shiny, red, […]
+Jasmine with Cici the chicken, who provided love and eggs for years.
+Ten or eleven years ago (now 25 years ago, Ed.), shortly we moved onto our own acre in the country.
+I began to hear the phrase “chicken tractor.”
+If you do not know what this is already, the image it probably conjures up […]

 Read More »